Eastern forces quit Libyan capital after year-long assault

-Libya's internationally recognised government regained control of Tripoli on Thursday, driving eastern forces out of the capital after a year-long battle in which foreign powers poured in arms and fighters.
+Libya's internationally recognised government regained control of Tripoli on Thursday, driving eastern forces out of the capital after a 14-month battle in which foreign powers poured in arms and fighters.
+In the recaptured southern suburbs, bodies still lay on the ground and fighters brandished weapons abandoned by the eastern forces, a Reuters visual journalist said.

+In the city centre, civilians were glad the fighting was over.
+"It's an incredible feeling.
+People can now return home and there is no more shelling," said a 37-year-old man from the Ain Zara district, one of the areas taken, who asked not to use his name.
+A military source with the eastern forces said they were pulling back from all of Tripoli's suburbs.
+Government forces said they now held everything within the city boundary.

 The main outside powers engaged in the conflict have welcomed the decision to resume ceasefire talks and publicly say they support a political resolution, but it is unclear if they could agree on a settlement.
 It leaves Libya still partitioned between rival administrations in Tripoli and Benghazi in the east.